-A “study abroad” trip can take a lot of forms: it can be a week or a year; it can include study at a university, an internship at a local business, or volunteer work through a local NGO; it can involve a homestay with a family, a dorm in a university, or an apartment with other international students.
+A study abroad program can take a lot of forms: it can be a week or a year; it can include study at a university, an internship at a local business, or volunteer work through a local NGO; it can involve a homestay with a family, a dorm in a university, or an apartment with other international students.
 It’s up to YOU to decide where you want to go and what you want to do!

-As a UW-Madison student, you have two main options: traveling through a UW-sponsored program or seeking out an external program.
+As a UW-Madison student, you have two main options: applying through a UW-sponsored program or seeking out an external program.
 Below, you can read more about each option, and the relevant requirements and costs of doing so.
-As always, if you have further concerns about how you might fit a study abroad trip into your educational track, please contact the English undergraduate adviser.
+As always, if you have further concerns about how you might fit a study abroad program into your educational track, please contact the English undergraduate adviser.

 The Division of International Studies students page also offers a wider range of international study opportunities, including funding for language acquisition and information on affiliated internship and volunteer programs.

 There are numerous online resources for finding study abroad opportunities run through peer institutions throughout the U.S. or by in-country universities and colleges.
 (While most of these programs are perfectly dependable and well-known, be sure to vet any programs before applying.)